kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 ### Scalability

+###### Will enabling / using this feature result in any new API calls?

-No. The API extensions in this KEP are limited to at most one claim for extended resource backed by DRA per pod.
+Yes. scheduler make new API calls to create, update, and delete the special resource claim for extended resource backed by DRA.

 ###### Will enabling / using this feature result in introducing new API types?